-My 3 month old baby girl has been refusing to nurse (breast feed) on and off for over a week.
+My 3-month-old baby refuses to breastfeed (nurse) on and off since over a week.
 She also brings up the little bit she does take.

 She may nurse for 8 minutes on one side and refuse the other.
 She cries when I but her to the breast.

 HELP !!!!
 What is wrong with her???
 And what do I do about this nursing strike!??

 Reasons Why A Baby May Refuse The Breast (Nursing strike)

 Many babies go through periods of some sort of breast refusal or nursing strikes as it is sometimes called.
 There can be many reasons for this – both baby related and those related to milk supply or mom’s distress.